scalan/scalan.github.io/idioms.md

 ```
 ![](graphs/composed_iso.dot.png)

-<a name="Idiom12"></a>
-### Idiom 12: First-class Converters

-In Scalan it is possible to write generic function, which automatically generates converters between different
+One of the applications of isomorphisms automatic generation of converters between different
 implementations of the same abstract data type.
 Consider conversion between `SparseVector` and `DenseVector`.

 ```scala